apache/arrow-adbc/r/adbcpostgresql/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of adbcdrivermanager is to provide a low-level developer-facing interface to the Arrow Database Connectivity (ADBC) SQLite driver.
+The goal of adbcpostgresql is to provide a low-level developer-facing interface to the Arrow Database Connectivity (ADBC) PostgreSQL driver.

 ## Installation